kimpham54/rust-book-homework-kim/README.md

 `cargo build --release` to compile it with optimizations

 #### Macros, functions, methods in Rust
-macro - writes code that writes other code, metaprogramming. println! expands to produce more code
+macro - code shortcut, code that writes other code, aka metaprogramming. println! expands to produce more code

 Macros are executed at compile time.
 They generally expand into new pieces of code that the compiler will then need to further process.